Digging into the Consolidated Appropriation Act of 2021

 Step one in understanding disclosure reform is understanding how the voluntary benefits market operates:

-• Accident, Critical Illness and Accident policies are predominantly offered to employees on a payroll deducted basis, meaning the employees pay for their own coverage.
+• Accident, Critical Illness and Hospital Indemnity policies are predominantly offered to employees on a payroll deducted basis, meaning the employees pay for their own coverage.

 • Commissions, Fees and Contingencies are rarely fully disclosed to employers.